onlyquake/xonotic-wiki/Mapping-textures-skybox-blender.markdown

 ![](blender-hills1.jpg)

 After you are done making some hills, we are going to smooth them out.
 To easily do this, we simply add a subdivision surface modifier.
 So, first click on the modifiers tab (the little wrench).
-Then click the “add modifier” drop down box.
+Then click the "add modifier" drop down box.
 And finally hit Subdivision Surface.

 ![](blender-subsurf.jpg)